 Unless you’ve been living under a rock for the past few weeks, you’ve likely heard about and been sufficiently terrorized by reports of the deadly coronavirus that is sweeping the globe.
 What exactly is a coronavirus, and how can you protect your family from this invisible threat?
 Read on as we unmask the truth behind the outbreak.

-First detected in late December in the Chinese city of Wuhan, this coronavirus, or 2019-nCoV, has now infected an estimated 720,000 people and caused at least 33,900 deaths (1).
-The disease has spread to other countries, including the United States, Germany, Australia, Japan, Thailand, France, South Korea, Vietnam, and Canada.
-The United States have now become the epicenter of the virus, with over 134,000 active cases and 2,471 deaths.
+First detected in late December in the Chinese city of Wuhan, this coronavirus, or 2019-nCoV, has spread globally, including the United States, Germany, Australia, Japan, Thailand, France, South Korea, Vietnam, and Canada.
+The United States have now become the epicenter of the virus, with the most active cases and deaths.

 Fight inflammation and create easy, healthy meals!
 We've created a FREE 7-Day AIP Meal Plan